gianlucaciocci/gianlucaciocci.github.io/_posts/2016-08-23-Installing-and Upgrading-Docker-on-Ubuntu.md

     $ apt-get install docker-engine
 ```

 And by magic we have our docker engine installed.
-Run **docker -v** to chek the version and we should see 1.12.1.
+Run **docker -v** to check the version and we should see 1.12.1.

 Job done.